mateoespinosa/remix/README.md

 DNNs:
 1. [DeepRED](https://link.springer.com/chapter/10.1007/978-3-319-46307-0_29) (Zilke et al. 2016): We support a variation of the DeepRED algorithm in which we use C5.0 rather than C4.5 for intermediate rule extraction.
 This results in generally better and smaller rule sets than those extracted by the original DeepRED algorithm.
 2. [REM-D](https://www.biorxiv.org/content/10.1101/2021.01.22.427799v2.abstract) (Shams et al. 2020): This implementation is based on the original REM-D implementation by Shams et al. but includes several optimizations including multi-threading.
-3. ECLAIRE (Espinosa Zarlenga et al. 2021, work under review): Efficient CLAuse-wIse Rule Extraction allows you to extract rules from a DNN in a much more scalable way than REM-D/DeepRED while generally producing better performing and smaller rule sets.
+3. [ECLAIRE](https://xai4debugging.github.io/files/papers/efficient_decompositional_rule.pdf) (Espinosa Zarlenga et al. 2021): Efficient CLAuse-wIse Rule Extraction allows you to extract rules from a DNN in a much more scalable way than REM-D/DeepRED while generally producing better performing and smaller rule sets.
 If working with large models or training sets, we strongly recommend using this method over REM-D or DeepRED as otherwise you may be prone to getting intractable runtimes in complex models.
 4. PedC5.0 (Kola et al. 2020, University of Cambridge Part II Dissertation): Simple pedagogical rule extraction method in which C5.0 is used to approximate the output of a DNN using its input features.
 5. [REM-T](https://www.biorxiv.org/content/10.1101/2021.01.22.427799v2.abstract) (Shams et al. 2020): This method allows you to extract rule sets from random forests or plain decision trees trained on a given task.
 As opposed to all other methods, this algorithm does not require a DNN and instead requires true labels for its training samples.